Effect of geometry and Reynolds number on the turbulent separated flow behind a bulge in a channel

+In turbulence modelling, the level of anisotropy at both the large and small scales is crucial.
+They can be characterised in terms of the deviatoric components of Reynolds stress and pseudo-dissipation tensor, respectively.
+Apart from the near wall region, anisotropy at both large and small scales concentrates in the shear layer, irrespective of bump shape and Reynolds number.
+Interestingly, the small scales keep a high level of anisotropy in the shear layer, even at larger Reynolds number.
+This is due to the intensity of the mean gradients which maintain the production active close to dissipation scales.
+Finally, the analysis of the anisotropy invariant maps shows that the separated flow poses a significant difficulty for turbulence modelling due to the recirculating region behind the bump and the adverse pressure gradient along the top wall.

-The research leading to these results has received funding from the European Research Council under the ERC Grant Agreement no. 339446.
-PRACE, under grant no. 2014112647, has awarded access to resource FERMI based in Bologna, Italy.
+The research has received funding from the European Research Council under the ERC Grant Agreement no. 339446.
+We acknowledge PRACE for awarding us access to supercomputing resource FERMI based in Bologna, Italy through PRACE project no. 2014112647.